 The event will be supported by a small exhibition and there will be various networking opportunities throughout the day.
 The event will culminate in an evening reception on the veranda of the adjoining Verta hotel, where attendees can enjoy hospitality, network with industry colleagues in convivial surroundings and look across the heliport and down the River Thames on a pleasant June evening in central London.

-The 2012 event was staged in association with BBGA and featured a variety of seminars covering all aspects of business aviation from operator activities through to supplier issues.
+The 2013 event featured a variety of seminars covering all aspects of business aviation from operator activities through to supplier issues.
 The formal seminars were supported with an aftershow party hosted by Rizon Jet and the event overall saw many of Europe's leading movers and shakers meet and exchange ideas and thoughts on how the market will unfold in the future.

 Despite the rather gloomy outlook from European operators and brokers there were some positive elements with certain aircraft types, notably the Embraer Phenom 300, having a good year and traffic to Russia, Middle East and Asia holding up well.
 Additionally, the US was reported to have made a comeback and transatlantic operators had seen an improved level of business.

 Day 1 ended with a reception hosted by Rizon Jet at their state of the art FBO facility.
 A spectacular aerial display from the Biggin based Spitfire, Spirit of Kent, sizzled along the flightline and then rolled into the Rizon Jet hangar to spontaneous applause, to become the hangar centrepiece surrounded by luxury and high end brands including Rolls Royce, Ferrari, Asprey, Bremont watches, The Mayfair Hotel, London and a selection of business jets.